ovh/docs/pages/cloud/dedicated/how_to_migrate_your_server_from_vrack_10_to_vrack_20/guide.en-gb.md

 ---
-title: How to migrate your server from vrack 1.0 to vrack 2.0
+title: 'How to migrate your server from vrack 1.0 to vrack 2.0'
-excerpt: How to migrate your server from vrack 1.0 to vrack 2.0
+excerpt: 'How to migrate your server from vrack 1.0 to vrack 2.0'
 slug: how_to_migrate_your_server_from_vrack_10_to_vrack_20
 legacy_guide_number: g1994
-section: Network management
+section: 'Network Management'
 ---

 ##
 This guide explains how to migrate from vrack 1.0 to vrack 2.0